 By the end of the module, you should have:

-	- gained the ability to recognise, explain and use for themselves the basic principles of Greek grammar, to translate simple sentences from Greek to English, and to translate adapted Greek authors into English.
+- Gained the ability to recognise, explain and use the basic principles of Greek grammar, to translate simple sentences from Greek to English, and to translate adapted Greek authors into English.

 Taught by the Department of Classics, Faculty of Arts & Humanities, King's College London

 - Site visits to relevant museums and professional institutions as applicable

 - One in-class test, one hour (80%)

 - Two in-class progress tests (20%)